 Proofreading assures the text as:

 Run through this checklist and add or correct anything you notice!

 You might not know this but UXfol.io has been created by UX studio, one of Europe’s most successful UX design agencies.
 We’re recognized as a top user experience design company on DesignRush, for example.
 So believe us when we say: details matter.

 If you go through this UX portfolio checklist and ace it but still have insecurities about your UX case studies, show it to your friends, family or colleagues.
 Even if you tick every box in the process and research-design relation section, they could have a hard time grasping your logic.

-  And if you don’t have a reviewer buddy, you can always use UXfol.io’s expert review feature to get an extra set of eyes on your case studies.
+And if you don’t have a reviewer buddy, you can always use UXfol.io’s community and expert review feature to get an extra set of eyes on your case studies.